 Using an instance of a View Class, OBJECT, update the table that stores its instance data.
 DATABASE defaults to \DEFAULT-DATABASE\ and specifies the database in which the update is made only if OBJECT is not associated with a database.
 In this case, a record is created in the appropriate table of DATABASE using values from the slot values of OBJECT, and OBJECT becomes associated with DATABASE.

-UPDATE-SLOT-FROM-RECORD --UPDATE-SLOT-FROM-RECORD
+UPDATE-SLOT-FROM-RECORD -- Update objects slot from database.

-(UPDATE-SLOT-FROM-RECORD OBJECT SLOT &KEY DATABASE) [generic] =>
+UPDATE-SLOT-FROM-RECORD